java-tools/awe/website/docs/api/query-definition.md

 ## SQL query

-This section describes how the database queries are handled with the AWE query engine.
+This section describes how database queries are handled with the AWE query engine.

 ### XML sql structure

-The full sql query structure is the following:
+The complete sql query structure is the following:

 ```xml
 <!-- Example sql query -->